eawww/MeetHooks/Outline.md

 <details>
   <summary>The answer may surprise you</summary>
     It's **C**! **C** is the answer.
-    The `numba` value does indeed increment as can be seen in the browser console, but, since React calls it once for JSX to render and ignores it until the parent says it needs to rerender So makeNumbaGoUp is called and the variable is incremented, but that variable belongs only to that function call and, therefore, only to that render.
-When the component does rerender, the new render's numba value is initialized to 0.
+    The `theNumber` value does indeed increment as can be seen in the browser console, but, since React calls it once for JSX to render and ignores it until the parent says it needs to rerender So makeTheNumberGoUp is called and the variable is incremented, but that variable belongs only to that function call and, therefore, only to that render.
+When the component does rerender, the new render's theNumber value is initialized to 0.
 </details>

 ## Meet Hooks!